 Lazing around on a Sunday afternoon, your partner and you might be basking in the feeling that you’re the best couple you know and your connection is second to none.
-Scrolling along on your Instagram, you see Brad and Mindy frolicking about on the tennis court, the mini-golf course, AND at the art gallery opening!
+Scrolling on your Instagram, you see Brad and Mindy frolicking about on the tennis court, the mini-golf course, and at the art gallery opening!
 Surely, of all the types of relationships, yours still wears the crown, right?

 The different types of relationships we see might be able to answer all these questions and might even tell you what yours is categorized as.
-Perhaps after you go through our list of all the different types of relationships, you will be able to honestly answer, why you both hate Brad and Mindy so much.
+Perhaps after you go through our list of all the different types of relationships, you will be able to honestly answer why you both hate Brad and Mindy so much.

 The Different Types Of Relationships

 If you’re in a relationship that has lasted 5+ years, think about the kind of people you were when you just started dating each other.
 Your personality, your relationship, and your weight (sorry) have all changed, right?
 Similarly, no romantic relationship really stays in a defined category forever.